isaycast/expense-chart-highcharts/README.md

 To run project excecute `npm install` and then `npm start`

 ## Project composition
-The project is built with 3 main elements CardTop, CardFooter, Barchart.
+The project is built with 3 main components CardTop, CardFooter, Barchart.

 In this last element is the logic of the application.

-The application is built with Bootstrap 5 and css.
+The application is built with Bootstrap 5, css and React.

 ## Available Scripts